 Leslie has exhibited throughout the US and in venues abroad such as Ghost Gallery in New York, the super+Centercourt Gallery in Munich, Germany, and at Object Rotterdam in Holland.
 Leslie lives in Denver, CO, the ancestral homelands of the Cheyenne, Ute, and Arapaho peoples.
 They are an Associate Professor of Art and the Jewelry Area Coordinator at Metropolitan State University of Denver.

-Leslie is also a founding member of the JV Collective, a national group of jewelry artists based in South Philadelphia, on the ancestral homelands of the Lenape peoples.
+Leslie is a founding member of the JV Collective, a national group of contemporary jewelry artists based in South Philadelphia, on the ancestral homelands of the Lenape peoples.